phdegnan/A5ud/README.md

 a5ud_pipeline
 =============
-This package was an update to original software developed by Andrew Tritt and Aaron Darling for the original A5 pipeline.
+This package was an update to original software developed by Andrew Tritt and Aaron Darling for the original A5 pipeline (Tritt et al. 2012 PLoS ONE, no longer available here: http://code.google.com/p/ngopt/).
-This was further modified by Nick Youngblut but is no longer available on GitHub https://github.com/nyoungb2/a5ud_pipeline
+This code was further modified by Nick Youngblut but is no longer available on GitHub https://github.com/nyoungb2/a5ud_pipeline